-MAC Address Requirements

-Placeholder; needs other editors’ help.
-AR: Jia for internal feedback.

-[Editor’s note: TN 20171215] Is the MAC address information located in the FRU EEPROM or is it a separate device all together?

 FRU EEPROM

 FRU EEPROM Address, Size and Availability

 The FRU EEPROM provided for the baseboard to determine the card type and is directly connected to the SMBus on the card edge.
 Only one EEPROM is required for a single physical add-in card regardless of the PCIe width or number of physical card edge connectors it occupies.
 The FRU EEPROM shall be connected to the Primary connector SMBus.